Fuscidea multispora: Taxonomy

-The lichen was formally described as a new species in 2019 by Adam Flakus, Kukwa, and Pamela Rodriguez-Flakus.
+The lichen was formally described as a new species in 2019 by Adam Flakus, Martin Kukwa, and Pamela Rodriguez-Flakus.
 The type specimen was collected from Carrasco National Park (Cochabamba Department) at an altitude of 3283 m; here, it was found by the first author growing on the leaves of a Podocarpus tree.
 It is only known to occur at the type locality, which is Andean forest dominated by Podocarpus and Polylepis trees.

 Description

 The lichen has a greyish-green to brownish thallus with a verruculose surface texture (as if covered with tiny warts); it reaches a diameter of 3–6 mm.
 The prothallus is black.
-Apothecia are dark brown to black with a round outline, measuring 0.2–0.6 mm in diameter; they have a matte, dark brown to black disc that is flat to somewhat concave.
-The exiculum (the apothecial margin) is the same colour as the disc, and measures 40–80 μm wide.
+Apothecia are dark brown to black with a round outline, measuring 0.2–0.6 mm in diameter; they have a matte, dark brown to black that is flat to somewhat concave.
+The (the apothecial margin) is the same color as the disk, and measures 40–80 μm wide.
 The ascospores typically have dimensions in the range 7–8.5 by 3.5–4.5 μm.
 Fuscidea multispora contains sekikaic acid, which is a lichen product that can be detected using thin-layer chromatography.
 The species epithet multispora makes reference to the multispored asci, which hold 16 ascospores.